canadalearningcode/llc-html-css-one-page/README.md

+# English
-# This content is featured in a monthly theme!
+## This content is featured in a monthly theme!

 In 2019, we want to challenge Canadians to pause and think, learn about, share, and work towards solving issues that affect us all on a global scale – while leveraging the power of technology!
 More information on monthly themes [here](https://www.canadalearningcode.ca/code-can-change-the-world/).